paul-sud/demo-pipeline/argo/argo.md

 5. To run a workflow with persistent data, we could either use Argo artifacts or a Kubernetes PersisentVolume (PV).
 Artifacts work better for Argo, since they do nice things like automatically convert directories to tarballs, and automatically perform gzip compression and are in general easier to work with.

-Here we will use a PV since it doesn't require an account with a cloud storage provider.
+Here we will use a PV since it is somewhat easier to set up.
 To get a feel of how volumes work, create a PersistentVolumeClaim (PVC) and run a test workflow using the PVC:

 ```bash
 kubectl create -f https://raw.githubusercontent.com/argoproj/argo/master/examples/testvolume.yaml